adin11/ML-Project-Health-Insurance-Premium-Predictor/README.md

 ## Power BI Dashboard:
 ![dashboard](assets/dashboard.png)
-**A Real-Time Dynamic Power Bi Dashboard for Analyzing How Health Insurance Premiums Differes from regions, Health,employment somking status etc.**
+**A Real-Time Dynamic Power Bi Dashboard for Analyzing How Health Insurance Premiums Differes from regions, Health,employment smoking status etc.**

 ---

-## Key Insights:
+# Key Insights:

-### 1. Age vs Premium:
+## 1. Age vs Premium:
 ![line chart](assets/age.png)

 **This Line chart shows how the premium costs varies across different age groups.Younger individuals tend to pay lower insurance premiums, whereas premiums significantly increase with age.**

-### 2. BMI Category Impact:
+## 2. BMI Category Impact:
 ![bmigraph](assets/bmi.png)

 **Insurance premiums are higher for individuals classified as Overweight or Obese, while those with a Normal or Underweight BMI enjoy lower premium rates.**

-### 3. Income Level Distribution:
+## 3. Income Level Distribution:
 ![incomelevel](assets/income.png)

 **A majority (38%) of policyholders have an income below ₹10 lakhs.
 Only 16% of policy holders have income more than ₹30 lakhs.**

-### 4. Employemnt Type & Insurance Plan:
+## 4. Employemnt Type & Insurance Plan:
 ![esi](assets/insure.png)

 **Freelancers have the highest average income, followed by Self-Employed and then Salaried professionals.
 Most Gold plans are opted for by the Self-Employed, Silver by Freelancers, and Bronze by Salaried individuals.**

-### 5. Premium Income Ratio [PIR]:
+## 5. Premium Income Ratio [PIR]:
 ![medical](assets/pri.png)

 **The Premium Income Ratio indicates a persons income towards their insurance premium.
 For age groups less than 40 PIR is less meaning the premium is more affordable, For people with more than 40 Age the PIR is High indicating higher insurance costs with respect to their income.**

-### 6. Region Policy Distribution:
+## 6. Region Policy Distribution:
 ![esi](assets/region.png)

 **The Southeast region accounts for the highest share of policies (35%), followed by Southwest (33%), Northwest (20%), and Northeast (14%).**

-### 7. Smoking Habits & Premium Costs:
+## 7. Smoking Habits & Premium Costs:
 ![esi](assets/smoke.png)

 **Regular smokers pay significantly higher premiums, followed by occasional smokers.
 Non-smokers benefit from the lowest premium rates.**

 ---

-## ⚙️ Tech Stack:
+# ⚙️ Tech Stack:
 - Python (3.10+)
 - Pandas, NumPy, Matplotlib, Seaborn
 - Scikit-learn, XGBoost
-- Streamlit (for UI & deployment)
+- Streamlit (UI)
 - RandomizedSearchCV (for model tuning)
+- Render (Deployment)

 ---

-## 🧪 Methods:
+## Methods:

 ### 📥 Data Preprocessing
-- Cleaned dataset and isolated `X` and `y` to avoid leakage.
-- Applied pipelines independently to test/train splits.
+- Dropped null values and handled duplicates, fixed column values datatypes etc.
+- Plotted Box plots for visualizing outliers and dropped some outliers by domain knowledge.

 ### 📊 EDA
 - Histograms, box plots used for univariate analysis.
-- Scatter plots and cross-tabs for bivariate insights.
+- BarPlots, scatter plots and cross-tabs for bivariate insights.

 ### 🧠 Feature Engineering
-- Created `risk_score` from domain-specific medical history.
+- Created `risk_score` feature from domain-specific medical history column.
-- Encoded categorical features via One-Hot and Label Mapping.
+- Encoded categorical features via One-Hot and Manual Label Mapping.

 ### 🧮 Feature Selection & Scaling
 - Dropped multicollinear features using VIF.